Thermodynamics of AdS-Schwarzschild-like black hole in loop quantum gravity: Thermodynamics

 It gives the last critical exponent $\delta=3$.
-It is found that all the exponents are completely consistent with Van der Waals fluid, RN-AdS black hole and Bardeen-Kiselev black hole~\cite{PVcri,exponent1}.
-Naturally, it will conform to Griffiths, Rushbrooke and Widom functions~\cite{exponent1,exponent2,exponent3}.
+It is found that all the exponents are completely consistent with that of the Van der Waals fluid, the RN-AdS black hole and the Bardeen-Kiselev black hole~\cite{PVcri,modifyfirst2}.
+Naturally, it conforms to Griffiths, Rushbrooke and Widom functions~\cite{exponentdef,maxarea1,exponent}.